cdhunt/Qopy/README.md

 Qopy
 ====

-A Powershell File Copy Module with CRC Check.
+A _Quick_ Powershell File Copy Module with CRC Check.

 XCopy, Robocopy and Teracopy are all good Windows utilities for copying a large amount of files, but none of them offer easily machine-readable results report.
 An efficient, reliable and audit-able _copy utility_ is critical for large-scale, automated software deployments.